 - 1. Beach the watercraft and remove the stern drain plugs to drain the water from the engine compartment. - 2.
 Turn the fuel cock knob to "OFF." - Remove the spark plugs and dry them with a cloth. - 4.
 Without reinstalling the spark plugs, crank the engine until all the water in the cylinders has been drained. - Install the stern drain plugs and the spark plugs. - 6.
 Turn the fuel cock to "ON." - Launch the watercraft into the water, and then run the engine for at least 10 minutes.
 If the engine will not start, repeat steps above. - 8.
 Turn the engine off.
-Turn the fuel cock to "OFF." - 9.
+Turn the fuel cock to "OFF." - Remove the silencer cap and spray a rust inhibitor into the carburetor while cranking the engine. - 10.
 Have the watercraft inspected by a Yamaha dealer as soon as possible.